We spend a ridiculous amount of our lives commuting, working, and dealing with boring nuances in the traditional work setting.

 Everyone deserves to be happy in their career and employer.
 For me, remote work was that path and it could be for you too.

-Remote work doesn’t work well for everyone and nor is everyone’s experiences the same as mine.
+Remote work doesn’t work well for everyone and nor are everyone’s experiences the same as mine.

 But if you are brand new to working from home or looking to give it a try, give it a try and give it some time.
 You’ll learn what you like or dislike about working remotely and if it is something you can pursue full-time.